 What homeowners need to know about forbearance

 Forbearance is a mortgage relief program for homeowners struggling with financial hardship.
 It’s a pause or reduction on your mortgage payments.
 Forbearance isn’t new, but since the COVID-19 pandemic, it’s become more well known.
-Like Kay in the video below, homeowners took advantage of forbearance during the economic downturn after the housing market crisis.

 The CARES Act was passed to keep businesses and homeowners afloat as the coronavirus ravaged many industries and threatened livelihoods.
 A part of the act included making forbearance easier to get, but there are some important elements to understand: